Orson Welles: Later career (1970–1985)

-In the mid-1980s, Henry Jaglom taped lunch conversations with Welles at Los Angeles's Ma Maison as well as in New York.
-Edited transcripts of these sessions appear in Peter Biskind's 2013 book My Lunches With Orson: Conversations Between Henry Jaglom and Orson Welles.

 Personal life

 Relationships and family

-Orson Welles and Chicago-born actress and socialite Virginia Nicolson (1916–1996) were married on November 14, 1934.
+Welles and Chicago-born actress and socialite Virginia Nicolson were married on November 14, 1934.
 "Regardless of his later comments, the two were very much in love," wrote biographer Patrick McGilligan, "and she was his salvation."
-The couple separated in December 1939 and were divorced on February 1, 1940.
+The couple separated in December 1939 and divorced in February 1940.
+A few months later, on May 18, 1940, Virginia married Marion Davies's nephew Charles Lederer.

 After bearing with Welles's romances in New York, Virginia had learned that Welles had fallen in love with Mexican actress Dolores del Río.
 Infatuated with her since adolescence, Welles met del Río at Darryl Zanuck's ranch soon after he moved to Hollywood in 1939.
 Their relationship was kept secret until 1941, when del Río filed for divorce from her second husband.
 They openly appeared together in New York while Welles was directing the Mercury stage production Native Son.
 They acted together in the movie Journey into Fear (1943).
 Their relationship came to an end due, among other things, to Welles's infidelities.
 Del Río returned to Mexico in 1943, shortly before Welles married Rita Hayworth.

-Welles married Rita Hayworth on September 7, 1943.
+Welles married Hayworth on September 7, 1943.
 They were divorced on November 10, 1947.
 During his last interview, recorded for The Merv Griffin Show on the evening before his death, Welles called Hayworth "one of the dearest and sweetest women that ever lived ... and we were a long time together—I was lucky enough to have been with her longer than any of the other men in her life."

-In 1955, Welles married actress Paola Mori (née Countess Paola di Gerfalco), an Italian aristocrat who starred as Raina Arkadin in his 1955 film, Mr. Arkadin.
-The couple began a passionate affair, and they were married at her parents' insistence.
-They were wed in London May 8, 1955, and never divorced.
+In 1955, Welles married actress Paola Mori, an Italian aristocrat who starred as Raina Arkadin in his film Mr. Arkadin.
+The couple began an affair, and were married at her parents' insistence.
+They were wed in London on May 8, 1955, and never divorced.

-Croatian-born artist and actress Oja Kodar became Welles's long-time companion both personally and professionally from 1966 onward, and they lived together for some of the last twenty years of his life.
+Croatian-born artist and actress Oja Kodar became Welles's longtime companion and mistress both personally and professionally from 1966 onward.
+They lived together for some of the last 20 years of his life.

-Welles had three daughters from his marriages: Christopher Welles Feder (born 1938, with Virginia Nicolson); Rebecca Welles Manning (1944–2004), with Rita Hayworth; and Beatrice Welles (born 1955, with Paola Mori).
+Welles had three daughters from his marriages: Christopher Welles Feder (born 1938, with Virginia Nicolson); Rebecca Welles Manning (1944–2004, with Rita Hayworth); and Beatrice Welles (born 1955, with Paola Mori).